diseraluca/diseraluca.github.io/_posts/2018-07-22-experimentation-#1-CHECKMSTATUS.md

 ~~~

 >> Sidenote:
->>>There exists a Macro that evaluates to true if the MStatus is not MStatus::kSuccess.
+>>>There exists a Macro that evaluates to true if the *MStatus* is not *MStatus::kSuccess*.
 The if-statement could be rewritten as such:

 >>> ~~~ c++
 >>> if ( MFAIL(status) ) {